S0UPernova/sample_app/README.md

 ```

 ---
-Finally, run the test suite to verify that everything is working correctly:
+## Finally run the tests and fire it up.
+Run the test suite.

 ```
 $ rails test
 ```
-If the test suite passes, you'll be ready to run the app in a local Server:
+If the test suite passes, you'll be ready to run the app in a local Server.
 ```
 $ rails server
 ```